xsyfl/git_basics/readme.txt

-GIt is a version control system.
+GIt is a distributed version control system.
 Git is free software.